15cm/twitter-favorites-archive/README.md

-# Twitter Favorites Archive
+# Twitter Favorites(Likes) Archive
-A series of scripts to archive your metadata and medias of Twitter Favorites.
+A series of scripts to archive your metadata and medias of Twitter Favorites(Likes).

 ## Prerequisites
 ### Twitter API